 As of today, for Delas Freres in Cote Rotie, 2009 La Landonne is their best vintage yet.
 But in the years to come, 2010 might take the edge.
 Either way, it’s going to be a lot of fun comparing the two vintages over the next few decades!

-Serving and Decanting Delas Freres with Wine, Food, Pairing Tips
+Serving Delas Freres Cote Rotie with Wine, Food, Pairing Tips

 Condrieu, the white wine of Delas Freres is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.